 Why Handwritten Letters are Better Than Emails

-Letterwriting is being forsaken by many, replaced by the convenience and ease of email and text messaging.
+Letter-writing is being forsaken by many, replaced by the convenience and ease of email and text messaging.
 These days, everything is written in short-cuts, codes, and bad grammar.
-Gone are the days when people would take the time to write and read through lengthy letters written on paper, to discover what people really had to say.
+Let's face it...gone are the days when people would take the time to write and read through lengthy letters written on paper, to discover what people really had to say.
 Many people don't WANT to go in-depth with others, and are satisfied with skimming the surface.
 They may also not know how to appreciate deep and meaningful connections with people.

-NOTE: In my generation, I remember excitedly looking forward to receiving holiday or birthday greetings and letters from now-deceased loved ones.
+NOTE: In my generation, I remember excitedly looking forward to receiving holiday or birthday greetings and letters from now-deceased loved ones who lived overseas.
 It gave me such pleasure to read through their thoughts and well-wishes.
 Reading their letters was almost like having them here with me.
-Recently, I went through many of the letters I have saved through the years, and although I contemplated not keeping them in the interest of saving space, I realized that they are a bit of history and genealogy to preserve, with years of sentimental value to me.
+In recent years, I went through many of the letters I have saved through the years, and although I contemplated not keeping them in the interest of saving space, I realized that they are a bit of history and genealogy to preserve, with years of sentimental value to me.
 The familiar pen strokes and quirky phrases, and interesting stamps are rather fun to peruse.
-I just couldn't dispose of them, and I don't have any plans to, either!
+I just couldn't bring myself to dispose of them, and I don't have any plans to, either!

-Emails and texts, however, are just not the same, and I therefore get rid of them after they have served their use.
+Emails and texts may be convenient, but they are just not the same as written letters, and I therefore get rid of them after they have served their use.
 Usually, they are sent as reminders of events, as notes of thanks, or for asking questions.
+Hardly anything monumental.
 Once issues are addressed, there is just no need of hanging on to them.
-Accordingly, these forms of communication lack individual style, imagination, and are not noteworthy.
+Accordingly, these shortcuts are forms of communication that lack individual style and imagination.
 You can even copy your messages to others as chain letters or "forwards" to make them even more impersonal - and who REALLY likes that?
 And don't even get me started on dreaded junk mail that clogs up my inbox...